satyam8484/Simple-Calculator-By-Using-Python-tkinter/README.md

 Simple Calculator to perform Basic Operation

 Here i have created Simple Calculator to perform Basic Operation.
-By creating this small application you'll Learn tkinter easy way.
+By creating this small application you'll Learn tkinter in an easy way.

 # prerequisits